Introduction:

 AutoEventWireup

-Specifies whether the user control’s events are auto wired when set to True.
+whether the user control’s events are auto wired when set to True.
 Default setting is True.

 ClassName